ampproject/amphtml/builtins/amp-pixel.md

 #### Substitutions

 The `amp-pixel` allows all standard URL variable substitutions.
-See (Substitutions Guide)[../spec/amp-var-substitutions.md] for more info.
+See [Substitutions Guide](../spec/amp-var-substitutions.md) for more info.

 For instance:
 ```html